alightner/webpage/content/about/_index.md

 Here's my [academic CV](/about/CV/Lightner_CV_2022.pdf), and here's my [professional resume](/about/Resume/Lightner_Resume_Feb2022.pdf).

 When I'm not reading, writing, and analyzing data, I enjoy biking, swimming, and making homemade craft beer and mead.
-Feel free to also reach out, either [on Twitter](https://twitter.com/adlightner) or [by email](mailto:alightner2@gmail.com).
+Feel free to reach out, either [on Twitter](https://twitter.com/adlightner) or [by email](mailto:alightner2@gmail.com).